 Here are 4 reasons you may want to create a prenuptial agreement:

-- You want to clarify your financial rights and responsibilities.
-A prenuptial agreement provides a clear and transparent outline of each partners’ financial rights and responsibilities as they prepare to enter a new marriage.
-This provides peace of mind and a solid understanding of your future financial life.
+#1 You want to clarify your financial rights and responsibilities.
+A prenup is a financial agreement that provides a clear and transparent outline of each partners’ rights and responsibilities.
+Clarity provides peace of mind and a solid understanding of your future financial life.

-In the past, prenuptial agreements were sometimes thought of as being only for the very rich, or for marriages where one future spouse had a much larger estate than the other.
-Creating a prenuptial agreement was skeptically viewed as a sign that the marriage might not last.
+In the past, prenuptial agreements were sometimes thought of as being only for the very wealthy, or for marriages where one future spouse had a much higher net worth than the other.
+Signing a prenup was skeptically viewed as a bad omen that the marriage might not last.